treyacreffield/aya-antenatal-companion/README.md

-# aya-antenatal-companion
+## Aya - antenatal companion
 ### Aya is a zero-cost SMS platform that helps pregnant women recognise danger signs early and triggers real-world clinical response, without requiring internet or smartphones

-## Problem
+## Inspiration
 Nigeria faces one of the highest maternal mortality rates in the world, with many deaths caused not only by lack of medical treatment, but by delays in deciding to seek care.

 In rural and low-resource communities, pregnant women may not recognise early danger signs such as headache, blurred vision, swelling or bleeding.
 These symptoms are often dismissed as normal pregnancy discomfort, malaria, or non-medical causes, which can delay urgent intervention.

-This challenge is made worse by limited access to smartphones, low digital literacy, and language barriers.
-Many digital health solutions assume reliable internet access and smartphone ownership, but these assumptions exclude a large proportion of women at risk.
+At the same time, most digital health solutions assume:
+-Smartphone access
+-Internet connectivity
+-High digital literacy

+These assumptions exclude the very populations most at risk.

+**We were inspired to build a solution that works within real-world constraints - not ideal ones.**

-## Solution
+## Our Solution
 Aya is a zero-rated SMS-based maternal health triage platform designed to help pregnant women in Nigeria recognise danger signs early and seek care sooner.
-Using simpple text messaging, women can register on the system, recieve regular check-in prompts throughout pregnancy, and complete a guided symptom assessment in their preferred language: English, Pidgin, Hausa, Yoruba, or Lgbo.
+Using simple text messaging, women can register on the system, receive regular check-in prompts throughout pregnancy, and complete a guided symptom assessment in their preferred language: English, Pidgin, Hausa, Yoruba, or Lgbo.

-The plaform uses a clinically informed weighted triage algorithm to assess risk and classify responses into low, medium or high urgency.
-Based on the result, the user recieves clear next-step advice, while the clinic recieves the relevant patient details, symptoms, and required response level.
+The platform uses a clinically informed weighted triage algorithm to assess risk and classify responses into low, medium or high urgency.
+Based on the result, the user receives clear next-step advice, while the clinic receives the relevant patient details, symptoms, and required response level.
 This enables faster follow-up for medium-risk cases and urgent escalation for high-risk cases.

 By using SMS rather than a smartphone app, Aya is designed for accesibility, scale and real-world deployment in low-connectivity settings.
 Its goal is to reduce preventable maternal deaths by addressing the first delay: the delay in recognising danger and deciding to seek care.

+## How it works
+1. User sends SMS to Aya
+2. System registers user (language, age, pregnancy stage)
+3. User completes 11-question triage via numeric inputs
+4. Backend calculates risk score in real-time
+5. Patient is classified: Green / Amber / Red
+6. Action is triggered:
+- Red -> emergency SMS + clinic alert
+- Amber -> assigned to CHW
+- Green -> routine monitoring
+7. Clinic dashboard updates live with patient data

 ## Features
 **SMS-Based Maternal Triage**